troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 end
 ```

-And we then restarted the whole cycle of getting the objects' class, determining the appropriate freezer, freezing it and so in `lib/ice_nine/freezer/hash`:
+And we then restarted the whole cycle of getting the objects' class, determining the appropriate freezer, freezing it and so on in `IceNine::Freezer::Hash`:

 ```Ruby
 module IceNine